-“The Nutcracker” Opening Night Virtual Gala - Saturday, Dec.
-12 (livestreamed); Thursday, Dec.
-17
+"The Nutcracker" Opening Night Scholarship Benefit - Saturday, Dec.
+12 (livestreamed);

 The timeless tale of “The Nutcracker” steps into the present in the world premiere of the popular annual holiday tradition newly created for film.
 The schools of Dance, Design & Production, Filmmaking, and Music will collaborate for the first time to create a 30-minute version of the beloved classic adapted for the screen.
 Directed by Interim Dean of Dance Jared Redick with all-new choreography by School of Dance faculty member Ilya Kozadayev, the production honors the memorable story while reflecting modern sensibilities.
 Rosemary Harris, award-winning actor and wife of the late UNCSA founder John Ehle, delivers a brand new narration written for the film, while Guest Conductor Karin Hendrickson leads the UNCSA Symphony Orchestra performing excerpts from the original orchestration of Tchaikovsky’s iconic score; the musicians will be featured on screen.
 Additional guest artists will be announced at a later date.